CDCgov/phdi-azure/docs/error-investigation-guide.md

 2. Check logs

-Logs can be found by navigating to azure portal, select the resource group `phdi`.
+Logs can be found by navigating to azure portal, select the resource group where your app is deployed.
 Then filter to `function app`.
 The app should be called `{environment}-read-source-data-{id}`.

 From the overview page, you can view aggregations of `readSourceData` runs and if they've failed or not.

-In the side bar, selecting `Functions` and then `ReadSourceData` and then `Monitor` will show you the various runs of the function.
+In the side bar, selecting `Functions` and then `readSourceData` and then `Monitor` will show you the various runs of the function.

 From here you can select various runs.
 If a run has failed, a red error message will be shown in the `Success` column.
 Selecting these runs will show you logs from that run.